JRRS1982/balanced-money-backend/docs/AC.md

 ---

+Extra

+- [ ] The application can handle multiple currencies
+- [x] Use ts-node-dev - its faster to recompile then ts-node

+---

 Style / formatting / quality

 - [x] The application has a consistent style / formatting tools to assist future development
 - [x] Code is covered by unit and feature tests
-- [ ] A comprehensive Readme / Documentation file exists
-- [ ] Replace ts-node with ts-node-dev - its faster to recompile
-- [ ] Transaction includes currency so the application can handle multiple currencies

 ---